-The Division of Pediatric Endocrinology, Diabetes and Metabolism is involved in clinical and basic research in the areas of metabolic bone disease, growth and adrenal disorders, and insulin signaling and pathogenesis of diabetes.
+The Division of Pediatric Endocrinology is involved in clinical and basic research in the areas of metabolic bone disease, growth and adrenal disorders, and insulin signaling and pathogenesis of diabetes.
 Projects include:

 Our research has been funded by National Institutes of Health grants and several of our faculty and fellows have received awards for their work.

-The goal of the Laboratory of Pediatric Endocrinology, led by Maria Vogiatzi, MD, is the study of diseases which affect bone development and accrual.
+The goal of the Laboratory of Pediatric Endocrinology is the study of diseases which affect bone development and accrual.
 We want to determine the mechanisms by which environmental factors as well as chronic disease states may impact on the development of abnormal bone mass in children and adolescents.
 During childhood and adolescence, bone is deposited so that the skeleton grows in both size and density to reach a peak bone mass in early adulthood.
 Suboptimal peak bone mass may lead to osteoporosis and lifelong increased risk for fractures.

 One focus of our research is to understand the mechanisms by which hematological conditions, such as thalassemia, lead to the development of low bone mass.
 Research efforts at the moment focus on elucidating the molecular mechanism that regulate bone turnover during ineffective erythropoiesis and the development of novel therapies to treat low bone mass in these disorders.

-In addition, the Division of Endocrinology, Diabetes and Metabolism has developed successful collaborations with many laboratories of Weill Cornell and tri-institutional campus on such topics as:
+In addition, the Division of Pediatric Endocrinology has developed successful collaborations with many laboratories of Weill Cornell and tri-institutional campus on such topics as:

-Researchers in the Division of Pediatric Endocrinology, Diabetes and Metabolism are currently conducting a number of studies including:
+Researchers in the Division of Pediatric Endocrinology are currently conducting a number of studies including:

 Studies on obesity/insulin resistance: Our current studies include community school-based research programs that focus on nutritional counseling and lifestyle modification.
 Our faculty wants to determine changes on the cardiovascular profile of participating children, and therefore, determine the benefits derived from these interventions.